epasveer/seer/README.md

     % seer                                      # Bring up a dialog box to set the program and debug method.
     % seer myprog arg1 arg2                     # Bring up a dialog box to set the debug method.

+A breakpoint file can be read for --start and --run modes.
+This file contains previously saved breakpoints (breakpoints, catchpoints, printpoints, etc.)

+    % seer --run -b myprog.brk  myprog arg1 arg2   # Debug myprog with its arguments.
+                                                   # Run it immediately and break at points describe in
+                                                   # myprog.brk

 Building Seer
 =============